 Growing up, both my parents had great jobs, we lived in a nice, simple neighborhood and I played outdoors a lot.
 I always liked helping others and making people smile.
 When I was a preteen, we moved out to the country (same school district) and got some horses.
 Life was good.
-I did/do suffer from depression, but that’s just a mental disorder that I can’t help, no matter how great things are.
-Anyway, this blog isn’t about that.
+I did suffer from depression, but that’s just a mental disorder that I couldn’t help, no matter how great things are (so I thought).
 I learned more about the environment and the issues and I got my family into recycling and even talked some of my friends into it.
 I always wanted to be part of the big brother/ big sister program because, again, I love helping others, but I never got into it.
 By the time I found out about it, it was too late to sign up.
 In school, my math classes came easy and my science classes caught my attention (which was hard to do at the time).
 I liked reading and writing, but not school-related reading and writing.
 I would get in trouble in my math, history, and English classes for reading.

 I’m going to slow down around junior year for a minute because I feel this is important – not just in regards to me, but in regards to engineering.
 I had NO idea what I wanted to do when I grew up.
 When I was little, I wanted to be the pink power ranger so I could protect people (and pink was my favorite color).
 Engineering never crossed my mind because I had never really heard of it.
 Well, I had, but not as a career option.
+I had also daydreamed about being a teacher, but I found my peers to be so intimidating and annoying that I shoved that idea out of possible options.
 For spring break, my mother wanted to take me to tour some colleges for me to choose from.
 When we toured Mississippi State University, I knew that’s where I wanted to go.
 I learned that MSU had a really good school of engineering, so I decided I would do that, having no idea what an engineer was other than really good at math and science.
-And I liked math and science.
 I didn’t know there were different types of engineering, and prior to the campus tour, I had never thought about engineering as a major because no one ever told me about it.
 My loving mother did the research for me and found the department Civil and Environmental Engineering.
 Since I was so into recycling and conserving water and electricity, environmental engineering really attracted me.
 And that’s the reason I have now graduated from MSU (May 2014) with a degree in Civil Engineering, a concentration in Environmental Engineering, and a minor in English.
-I know the English bit seems out of place, but writing and engineering really do go hand in hand and I enjoy writing, so I tacked on a minor.
+I know the English bit seems out-of-place, but writing and engineering really do go hand in hand and I enjoy writing, so I tacked on a minor.